webpack-contrib/purifycss-webpack/README.md

 | `extensions` | An array of extensions that should be given to PurifyCSS when determining classes.
 This defaults to webpack `resolve.extensions` configuration.
 Often it's a good idea to override this with `['.html']` so it won't traverse `node_modules` `.js` files.
 | `paths`             | An array of absolute paths or a path to traverse.
 This also accepts an object (`<entry name> -> <paths>`).
 It can be a good idea [glob](http://npmjs.org/glob) these.
 | `purifyOptions`     | Pass [custom options to PurifyCSS](https://github.com/purifycss/purifycss#the-optional-options-argument).
+| `verbose` | Set this flag to get verbose output from the plugin.
+This sets `purifyOptions.info`, but you can override `info` separately if you want less logging.

 > The plugin does **not** emit sourcemaps even if you enable `sourceMap` option on loaders!